0xYYY/builder-specs/specs/validator.md

 To avoid slashing when using the external builder network, a validator should begin the external build process for an `ExecutionPayloadHeader` along with the local build process for an `ExecutionPayload` as soon as they know the required parameters to do so.
-Regardless of which process completes in time, the validator should cancel the other process as soon as they have produced a signature for a beacon block, either a `BeaconBlock` **or** a `BlindedBeaconBlock`.
-Producing distinct signatures for the validator's proposal slot, for example because the transactions list of the `BeaconBlockBody` are different, is the slashable offense.
+Regardless of which process completes in time, the validator should cancel the other process as soon as they have produced a signature for a beacon block, either a `BeaconBlock` **OR** a `BlindedBeaconBlock`.
+Producing distinct signatures for the validator's proposal slot, for example because the transactions list of the `BeaconBlockBody` are different, is a slashable offense.
 This means if a validator publishes a signature for a `BlindedBeaconBlock` (via a dissemination of a `SignedBlindedBeaconBlock`) then the validator **MUST** not use the local build process as a fallback, even in the event of some failure with the external builder network.